royphelps1/Heart-Attack-Rates/docs/data_dictionary.md

 ## Normalized Columns (Phase 1 Additions)

 These fields come from the raw data and will be added during preprocessing to make analysis and modeling easier.
-We are not introducing new medical facts.
+I am not introducing new medical facts.

 ### Boolean flags (derived from existing columns)